Our Team

 Karen Weldler, M.A.

-Karen Weldler graduated from Teachers College Columbia University with a Master of Arts in Clinical Psychology and is currently a School Psychology Psy.D student at the Rutgers University Graduate School of Applied and Professional Psychology.
-During her time at Teachers College, Karen was involved in research activities that examined suicide predictors and future-thinking abilities in youth who experience suicidal ideation, as well as examining the impact of post-traumatic stress on U.S. veterans’ adjustment to civilian life following deployment.
+Karen Weldler graduated with her M.A. in Clinical Psychology from Teachers College Columbia University and is currently a School Psychology Psy.D student at the Rutgers University.
+During her time at Teachers College, Karen was involved in research examining suicide predictors and future-thinking abilities in youth experiencing suicidal ideation, as well as the impact of post-traumatic stress on U.S. veterans’ adjustment to civilian life following deployment.
 She is currently focused on bridging gaps in communication and understanding of youth mental health within the medical and educational systems.
-Her dissertation is focused on increasing access to cognitive and psychological assessment for populations who do not speak English as a primary language.
-When Karen is not actively engaged in academic or clinical work, she can be found exploring her neighborhood on her bike, experimenting in the kitchen, and creating happy memories with her children.
+Her dissertation is focused on increasing access to cognitive and psychological assessment for non-English speaking populations.
+In her free time, Karen enjoys exploring her neighborhood on her bike, experimenting in the kitchen, and creating happy memories with her children.
 Karen works with the CORE lab on qualitative data analysis.

 Claudia Frankfurth